Working for the full inclusion of women

 Encourage participation and leadership in networks and/or campaigns that support an end to exploitation and promote full empowerment of women and girls.

 In all its work, Good Shepherd seeks to address root causes, examining and unmasking the links between human trafficking and polices related to economic justice, violence against women, discrimination of the girl child, inadequate migration support, and the social acceptance of the prostitution of women and girls.

-The work of Good Shepherd in Asia Pacific is broader than these four priority areas.
+The work of Good Shepherd in Asia Pacific is broader than these areas.
 This may be for historical reasons.
 Also, in some places there are Good Shepherd programmes and projects which include boys, families and other community members due to a specific need or to create a more inclusive and holistic response.